proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

-As we can see, creating an account and then returning the movie "Inception" is enough to make the server to crash.
+As we can see, creating an account and then returning the movie "Inception" is enough to make the server crash.
 Luckily PropEr didn't crash, since we have enclosed the property in a `?TRAPEXIT` macro.
 But why did the server crash in the first place?
 This happened because "Inception" was never available at the dvd-club.
 In real life we can be certain that nobody will ever return a movie